 Compensation is structured in terms of fixed pay, variable pay and employee stock options (for selective employees), with a strong linkage of variable pay to performance.
-The compensation policy of the Bank is approved by the Nomination and Remuneration Committee.
+The remuneration policy of the Bank is approved by the Nomination and Remuneration Committee and the Board of Directors of the Bank.
 Additional approval from Shareholders and RBI is obtained specifically for compensation of MD & CEO and WTDs.